Solana Beach, California

 It’s #1 For a Reason

-Solana Beach is routinely rated one of the best places to live in the San Diego area, and is even rated #1 by Niche.com.
+Solana Beach is routinely rated one of the best places to live in the San Diego area including a #1 rating by Niche.com.
 It’s easy to see why.
-This city perfectly blends the charm of a small town with the laid back vibe of coastal living.
+This city perfectly blends the charm of a small town with the laid-back vibe of coastal living.
 It’s the kind of place where you know and care about your neighbors.
 Set atop the pristine Pacific Ocean bluffs, the sense of peace is protected from the fast pace of bigger cities, without losing the diverse cuisine and culturally enriching events that you wouldn’t have if you were truly cut off from the world.
 This is largely thanks to the city’s inclusive and diverse community.

 But all this nature doesn’t mean you’re out in the middle of nowhere.
-Shoppers and art enthusiasts travel from all over the San Diego area to visit the eclectic and locally-owned galleries, boutiques and design studios that make up the Cedros Avenue Design District.
-You could go every week and still discover new treasures from the 85 merchants, artisans and one-of-a-kind curators clustered along this 2.5 block stretch.
+Shoppers and art enthusiasts travel from all over the San Diego area to visit the eclectic and locally-owned galleries, boutiques, and design studios that make up the Cedros Avenue Design District.
+You could go every week and still discover new treasures from the 85 merchants, artisans, and one-of-a-kind curators clustered along this 2.5-block stretch.
 You’ll find every way to indulge here.
 Practice self-care by booking a spa day or Pilates class.
 Catch some live music at the world-famous Belly Up Tavern.
 Or, finally start writing that novel at one of the ambiance-rich sidewalk cafes.
-And on Sundays, a year-round farmer market boasts an abundance of locally grown produce and artisanal goods that deepen the sense of community pride while supporting local businesses.
+On Sundays, a year-round farmer's market boasts an abundance of locally grown produce and artisanal goods that deepen the sense of community pride while supporting local businesses.

 This area is among the most popular in the San Diego area, and the price tag reflects it.
 Here, the average home value is just over $2.3 million, according to Zillow.
 For renters, the cost is almost more skewed, with one-bedrooms going for a median price of $3,350 and two-bedrooms hovering just below $5,000 per month.
 On average, renters pay 92% more to live here than they would in other parts of the country.

 Naturally, low inventory does the opposite of mitigating costs.
-Young professionals, families and retirees can all find something to love about Solana Beach, which means pickings can be slim within this 3.6 square mile town.
-That said, there’s a decent mix of single-family homes, condominiums, townhouses and luxury estates.
-Whether you’re in search of a cozy bungalow walking distance to downtown, a modern condo with panoramic ocean views, or a spacious estate with a private pool and manicured yard, it exists here.
+Young professionals, families, and retirees can all find something to love about Solana Beach, which means pickings can be slim for housing.
+That said, there’s a decent mix of single-family homes, condominiums, townhouses, and luxury estates.
+Whether you’re in search of a cozy bungalow within walking distance to downtown, a modern condo with panoramic ocean views, or a spacious estate with a private pool and manicured yard, it exists here.

 Also, before we move on, here’s some career advice.
-Make sure that the job that’s helping you afford Solana’s high cost of living isn’t based in San Diego, but is instead closer by.
+Try to avoid needing to commute daily to San Diego.
 Technically downtown San Diego is only 30 minutes away, but that time can triple during rush hour.
 You don’t want to spend your time outside of work staring at exit signs inching North on the 805 instead of looking at those ocean views you paid a pretty penny for.
-That’s our opinion at least.
-Take it or leave it.

 Small Town Feels with Big City Amenities

-Residents here typically rise and rest with the sun.
+Solana Beach locals typically rise and shine and then rest with the sun.
 You’ll fit right in if you like to hit the bike path or the gym by 6 a.m. and return home before sunset to unwind with a nice dinner and glass of wine.
 But if you’re looking for a nightlife hotspot, you’ll need to look elsewhere.

 Solana Beach feels more like a town than the suburbs.
 You’ll love that you can walk everywhere, like a city, without feeling like you and your neighbors are packed in like sardines.
-And as an added bonus for families, the high walkability score means the kiddos can enjoy some independence without getting into a car.
+As a bonus for families, the high walkability score means the kiddos can enjoy some independence without getting into a car.
 When wheels are needed for where you’re going, you’ll benefit from the easy access to the highway and public transport options, like the North County Transit District COASTER train, which carries you along the scenic coastline straight into downtown San Diego in just 45 minutes.

 Perhaps one of the greatest strengths of Solana Beach is its diversity.
 It is uncommon for an affluent coastal city in SoCal to receive an “A-” for diversity rating from Niche.com.
 The diverse backgrounds and cultures intermingling within the community create a vibrant array of international cuisines and annual cultural events.
 Residents cherish and celebrate the inclusiveness of their city.